 Your baby may start expressing by this time.
 Get ready to hear those adorable coos.
+Your baby may start with some capture-worthy coos and vowel sounds like ah-ah-ah, ooh-ooh-ooh.
 You may talk and even sing to your baby though he may not be able to make much sense out of it, he will surely enjoy listening, and this will help to stimulate his little brain.

 It is recommended that you plan for a little tummy time every day.
 Make your baby lies down on his tummy on a firm surface and let him try to lift and hold up his head.
 Though he lifts his head for a longer duration than before, his neck is still not strong enough, so be on guard.
 He should get tummy time but under constant supervision.

 There may be a considerable change in your baby’s crying too.
 You may notice a shift from mewing high-pitched crying to louder crying.
 You may notice different types of crying for different reasons.
 The cry for hunger, tiredness, restlessness and the need for diaper change may be all different.
 Some crying sessions do not require immediate attention, while some do.
 As a parent, you know best what your baby wants and how your baby is feeling.
 Go by your gut feeling and take the necessary action.

 By now, you must have an idea of what you can expect when your little one turns 7 weeks old.
 To make it a little more convenient for you, here are some tips you can use to manage your -week-old baby’s growth and development milestone efficiently.

 Tips to Take Care of Your 7-Week-Old Baby

 Here are some care tips for your 7-week-old baby: